matrap/chat/README.md

 # Getting started
 - For development run: `npm start`.
 Browser will open automatically the page with application
 - To build release run: `npm run build`.
-- To start up the server in release mode: `npm run release`.
+- To start up the server in release mode: `npm run production`.
 Open browser with (default) `localhost:3000` to see the client app.
 You can change port in `distServer.js` file.